Bukit Bintang: Bintang Walk

 There are two major annual fashion events held here annually.
-The STYLO Fashion week as well as the glitzy annual Malaysia International Fashion Week (M-IFW).
+The STYLO Fashion week as well as the glitzy annual Malaysia International Fashion Week.

 Shopping

 Bukit Bintang is one of the city's shopping districts.
-Many of the city's major retail malls are located in this area, including Berjaya Times Square, Imbi Plaza, Fahrenheit 88, Low Yat Plaza, Starhill Gallery, Sungei Wang Plaza, Lot 10 and Pavilion Kuala Lumpur.
+Many of the city's major retail malls are located in this area, including Berjaya Times Square, Imbi Plaza, Fahrenheit 88, Low Yat Plaza, Starhill Gallery, Sungei Wang Plaza, Lot 10, Pavilion Kuala Lumpur and LaLaport Bukit Bintang City Centre.

 Imbi is a commercial area located near Bukit Bintang and being a popular tourist spot, the district is especially crowded during public holidays and peak hours.
 The Berjaya Times Square shopping complex and hotel is located in Imbi.
 Imbi Road is the main road running through this area.